johnnyfreeman/winston/README.md

 * `list [sobject] records`: List records for a standard or custom object
 * `new [sobject] record`: New standard or custom object record

+##### StackOverflow

+Listens to certain keywords in user input and offers to open search results for StackOverflow.

+* `stackoverflow`: Open stackoverflow.com

+The following keywords will open StackOverflow's search results for "foo bar".
+Notice those keywords will be removed from the search query.

+* `stackoverflow foo bar`

+Other (soft) keywords will trigger the youtube package (without using the keywords above) and will remain part of the search query.

+* `foo bar issue`: Open StackOverflow's search results for "foo bar issue"
+* `foo bar exception`: Open StackOverflow's search results for "foo bar exception"
+* `foo bar error`: Open StackOverflow's search results for "foo bar error"

 ##### History

 Search through browser history and open url in a new tab.